Understanding and Preparing for IPv6

 sudo systemctl restart networking

-sudo ifdown eth0 && sudo ifup eth0 (Be cautious doing this over SSH, as a typo might drop your connection).
+sudo ifdown eth0 && sudo ifup eth0

-Verify Your IPv6 Connectivity (Both OS)
+Verify the Configuration (Both OS)

-ip -6 a
+ip -6 a show eth0

 CTCservers Recommended Tutorials